gazebosim/gz-common/Migration.md

     * A URI authority is optional.
 If present, then a URI authority begins with two forward slashes and immediately follows the URI scheme.
 A host must be present if an authority is present and the scheme != 'file'.
+    * Trailing `/` after the authority is part of the path segments and is no longer stripped.

 ## Ignition Common 2.X to 3.X